ENFORCEMENT OF SUPPORT OBLIGATION

 agencies of other states to take the following actions:

-(a) require a child, mother, and alleged
+(a) require a child, a birth mother, and an alleged

 father to submit to genetic testing;